-communicative abilities, as evidenced by the following outcomes: Students will demonstrate creativity by approaching complex problems with innovation and from diverse perspectives.
-Students will demonstrate critical thinking by acquiring, interpreting, synthesizing, and evaluating information to reason out conclusions appropriately.
-Students will demonstrate proficiency in communication skills that are applicable to any field of study.
+- Students will demonstrate creativity by approaching complex problems with innovation and from diverse perspectives. - Students will demonstrate critical thinking by acquiring, interpreting, synthesizing, and evaluating information to reason out conclusions appropriately. - Students will demonstrate proficiency in communication skills that are applicable to any field of study.